Fructose: structure, food sources, metabolism & health impact

 Fructose release from the enterocytes, which occurs across the basolateral membrane, is mediated by GLUT2, the second contributor to its intestinal transport, also responsible for the release of glucose and galactose.[13]

-It is a high capacity, low avidity transporter for glucose, fructose, and galactose, with Km of approximately 20 mM, 67 mM and 96 mM, respectively, and, like GLUT5, is an insulin-independent transporter.[15]
+It is a high capacity, low avidity transporter for glucose, fructose, and galactose, with Km values of approximately 20 mM, 67 mM and 96 mM, respectively, and, like GLUT5, is an insulin-independent transporter.[19]

 Transporters Approximate Km value (mM)